pengan1987/intro-to-demoscene/09-newschool-chiptune.md

-# "New Generation" Chip Music Scene
+# "New generation" chip music scene
 Hello everyone, today is the ninth lesson in the "Introduction to the demoscene" series, and the last lesson on the topic of "Chip Music".
 In the previous two lessons of "Chip Music", we reviewed the origins of chip music's origin of 8-bit games and its development by demoscene, but today's lesson will focus on the part of chip music outside of the game and demoscene - specifically, the chip music community that is neither game music nor part of demoscene, as represented by LSDJ and Nanoloop from the mid to late 90s onwards.

 ## Chip music doesn't always follow the principles of executable in demoscene